VishwRana-Coder/portfolio-1/README.md

 # 🌐 Personal Portfolio Website
-This is a simple portfolio website made using pure html and css.
+This is a simple portfolio website made using pure HTML and CSS.
 The goal was to get a basic idea of how a simple website works

 ## 🔗 Live Demo
 Check out my portfolio website here: [Visit My Portfolio](https://porfolio-1-vishw-rana.netlify.app/)